-In 1999, Bloomsburg Ambulance entered into a partnership with Greater Columbia Medical Transport Service.
+In 1999, Bloomsburg Volunteer Ambulance Association entered into a partnership with Greater Columbia Medical Transport Service.
 Bloomsburg Ambulance offers Basic Life Support Services (BLS), but with GCMTS, we are able to work with our partner to provide the highest level of care called "Advanced Life Support"(ALS).
 MICU 61 is staffed with a Paramedic and an EMT, capable of providing Advanced Life Support.
 'MICU' stands for Mobile Intensive Care Unit.
 Our partnership with GCMTS was formed to better serve the Bloomsburg Community and its surrounding areas.

 A common question, "What's the difference between ALS and BLS?"
 The answer is in the name...